mjovanc/mjovanc.com/content/java-21-a-deep-dive-into-virtual-threads.md

 ## Thread-local variables

-Virtual threeds support thread-local variables, `ThreadLocal`, and inhertiable thread-local variables `InhertiableThreadLocal`.
+Virtual threads support thread-local variables, `ThreadLocal`, and inhertiable thread-local variables `InhertiableThreadLocal`.
 Just like the platform threads, they can run existing code that uses thread locals.
 Although use thread-locals after careful consideration since virtual threads can be very numerous.

 We can use the system property `jdk.traceVirtualThreadLocals` trigger a stack trace when a virtual thread sets a value of any thread-local variable.
 With this diagnostic output, it may assist with removing thread-locals if migrating code to use virtual threads.
 The default value is false.